Postal counties of the United Kingdom: London

-Changes to geographic county boundaries
+Changes to administrative county boundaries

 Third, the Royal Mail adopted some, but not all, of the local government reforms of 1965 and 1974/5.
 This caused postal counties in some areas to reflect boundary changes, while in other areas they did not.
 Although the Post Office did not follow the changes of the London Government Act 1963 with respect to the outer London suburbs, it did reflect the move of Potters Bar from Middlesex to Hertfordshire.
 In contrast, Middlesex remained part of the postal address for Staines, Sunbury and Ashford, which had transferred to Surrey.
 The 1960s saw an increase in the number of addresses the Post Office delivered to, but a decrease in the volume of mail sent, which caused a significant drop in revenue and a proportionate increase in operational costs.
 Furthermore, retaining the existing postal county boundaries was explained as largely due to cost reasons.
 The Times pointed out that this might cause confusion, noting that in future "children will no doubt wonder why their address should refer to a county in which they have never lived", but that "some people […] want the name of Middlesex preserved because of its historical associations".